maddyblue/esc/README.md

 	regular expression for files to ignore
 -modtime=""
-	Unix timestamp to override as modification time for all files
+	Unix timestamp to override as modification time for all files -private
+	Use non-exported function names.
+Standard FS* functions will be prefixed with esc.
+Eg: FSString => escFSString.
 ```

 ## Accessing Embedded Files